 Basically to keep improving you need to keep challenging your body in different ways.
-Allowing your body to adapt to new stresses and challenges and then adding in further stresses and challenges to keep the body guessing and improving will ensure better results.
+Allow your body to adapt to new stresses and challenges and then add in further stresses and challenges.
+This will keep the body guessing and improving and will ensure better results.

 Before going further I would like to present you with some running terms:

 Pace: generally refers to speed written as time taken to run each kilometer (or mile), eg. I was running 5min/km pace.

 Easy (E) Pace: Easy pace should not be stressful at all.
 It should be very easy to talk at the same time eg. jog pace (approximate heart rate 60-70% of maximum).

 Marathon (M) Pace: the average pace you would complete a marathon in.
 Heart rate approximately 70-80%.

 Threshold (T) Pace: is the pace or velocity a person can run that produces an elevated yet steady blood lactate accumulation.
 It is generally recognised as a pace you could manage to run for about one hour or “comfortably hard’.
 The body is working hard but still able to clear the lactate accumulated by the working muscles.
 Heart rate approximately 75-85%.

 Tempo Run: is nothing more than a steady 20-30 minute run at T pace.
 Great for improving your lactate threshold.